open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 The Meter implementation tracks an internal set of records, where every record either: (1) has a current, un-released handle pinning it in memory, (2) has pending updates that have not been collected, (3) is a candidate for removing from memory.
-The Meter maintains a mapping from the pair (Instrument, LabelSet) to an active record.
-Each active record contains an aggregator implementation, which is responsible for incorporating a series of metric updates into the current state.
+The Meter implementation maintains a mapping from the pair (Instrument, LabelSet) to an active record.
+Each active record contains an Aggregator implementation, which is responsible for incorporating a series of metric updates into the current incremental state.

-Because of short-lived handles, the SDK may accumulate records that are not associated with a user-held handle.
-After these records are collected they may be removed from the (Instrument, LabelSet) map of active records.
+The Meter implementation provides a facility to remove records from memory when they have been inactive for at least a full collection period.
+The Meter implementation MUST not lose updates when removing records from memory; it is safe to remove records that have received no updates because Aggregators maintain incremental state.

+#### Monotonic gauge limitations

+As described, the Meter implementation is permitted to forget state about metric records that have not been updated for a full collection interval.
+This creates a potential conflict when implementing monotonic gauges.
+The Meter implementation is not required to implement a monotonicity test when it has no current state.
+The Meter implementation SHOULD implement a monotonicity test for monotonic gauges when it has prior state.

+The Meter implementation SHOULD prefer to forget monotonic gauges that have not received updates the same as it would for any other metric instrument.
+However, the user can be assured that their monotonic gauge updates are being checked if they acquire and use a bound instrument, since bound instruments pin a record in the Meter implementation.

 ## Aggregator implementations